LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 - Cynical

 ##### Long Term Goals
-- rid the world of immortals and restore the balance of life and death
+- Rid the world of immortals and restore the balance of life and death
-- fulfill Mortos' plans
+- Fulfill Mortos' plans
+-

+##### Additional Goals
+-

 ### Backstory